Mintyblot/DPR-212-Final-Pong/README.md

 Hello

-This program utilizes javafx, there are many ways to install javafx but i found it easiest to just install java JDK 8 due to i being included in the JDK.
+This program utilizes javafx, there are many ways to install javafx but i found it easiest to just install java JDK 8 due to it being included in the JDK.

 1. Install java JDK 8 (included in this repository)